sdiehl28/baseball-analytics/README.md

 Lahman has MLB statistics summarized **per player per year** and **per team per year**.

-The Lahman data is tidy and has several csv files.
-The latest description of each csv file has been copied from the Lahman website to the `data/lahman` directory and is called readme2017.txt.
+The Lahman data is tidy.
+The latest description of each csv file has been copied from the Lahman website to the `data/lahman` directory in this repo and is called readme2017.txt.
 Loosely speaking, a description of data might be called "readme" or "data dictionary" or "code book".

 As of December 2019, Lahman has data through the end of the 2019 season.